floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 Others @carvalho_etal_2020 @filippone_etal_2021 @zhou_xiong_2022 @zhang_etal_2020 use a similar definition of cohesion, but they define (individual) coupling as the number of method calls from a microservice class to another class outside of the service boundary.
 The total coupling of the solution is the sum of the coupling of all microservices.
+Similarly, #citeauthor(<filippone_etal_2023>) define average cohesion and average coupling as ratio of the total cohesion and coupling respectively, to the number of microservices in the decomposition.

 Another approach to cohesion and coupling is that of #citeauthor(<santos_silva_2022>) and #citeauthor(<lourenco_silva_2023>), who define cohesion as the percentage of entities accessed by a functionality.
 If all entities belonging to a microservice candidate are accessed each time a microservice candidate is accessed, the service is strongly cohesive.